The 10 Best Wilderness Survival YouTube Channels

 The Final Word

-If you have any favorite channels that we may have missed or chose not to rank, weigh in below in the comment section.
+If you have any favorite channels that we may have missed or chosen not to rank, weigh in below in the comment section.
 We’ll always take the time to review it before our next roundup and see where it stacks up.

 Keep exploring, stay prepared, and be safe.

-• Practical guides and tips
+• Practical prepping guides and tips

 • < 0.4% of people unsubscribe

-Top 10 Wilderness Survival YouTube Channels
+Top 10 Wilderness Survival YouTube Channels.

-I am an engineer, Air Force veteran, emergency manager, husband, dad, and experienced prepper.
+I'm Sean Gold, the founder of TruePrepper.
+I am also an engineer, Air Force veteran, emergency manager, husband, dad, and avid prepper.
 I developed emergency and disaster plans around the globe and responded to many attacks and accidents as a HAZMAT technician.
-I have been exposed to deadly chemical agents, responded to biological incidents, and dealt with natural disasters.
-Check out my full story here: Rusty's Story
+Sharing practical preparedness is my passion.

-2 thoughts on “The 10 Best Wilderness Survival YouTube Channels
+5 thoughts on “The 10 Best Wilderness Survival YouTube Channels

 • Missed Corporal’s Corner which pretty much makes this list completely invalid.